joostschlebaum/RWS-BIM-OTL-Revit/README.md

 ## Example usage
-- Open the Revit Classification Manager inside of your Revit project
+- Open the Revit Classification Manager Assign menu inside of your Revit project